breningham/breningham/README.md

 ### Hi there, I'm Bren 👋

-- 🚸 Currently working at @evosoftio.
+- 🚸 Currently working at clickDealer.
 - 👨‍👩‍👧 Proud Family man in a Neurodivergent household
 - 🤓 Bit of a nerd, with passions around Web dev, OCI and Linux.
 - 😄 Pronouns: He/Him